Some of our main papers since 2003 are listed below, with commentaries and reprints. Some older papers and classics can be downloaded here too.

 This is the abstract of a talk given at the 1969 meeting of the British Pharmacological Society.
 At the time I had just discovered, via Alan Hawkes, the waiting time paradox.
 This resolved, at a stroke, many of the problems that I’d been having in thinking about what happened at the level of a single drug-receptor complex.

 Another historical item: a study of the quality of estimates for a simple Langmuir equation by different methods of fitting, showing the best method is generally least squares.
-This was my first attempt at programming a real computer.
+This was one of my first attempts at programming a real computer.
 The simulations were run on an Elliott 803, using Algol, on punched paper tape.